Back to the home page

 Can't you find an adequate Linux alternative for a particular Windows application?

-This miracle has a distinct and serious disadvantage, however: with Wine, not only ordinary Windows applications can run in Linux, but also.... some Windows viruses and other malware for Windows.
+This miracle has a distinct and serious disadvantage, however: with Wine, not only some ordinary Windows applications can run in your Linux, but also.... some Windows viruses and other malware for Windows.